kylebebak/questionnaire/README.md

 print(q.format_answers(fmt='array'))
 ~~~

-As you can see, the answers are always printed to stdout, but they're also returned as an ordered dictionary (a Python `OrderedDict` to be exact).
+As you can see, it's easy to print answers to stdout.
 What does this mean?
 If you don't want to write Python code, you can write a standalone questionnaire that just pipes its answers to another program for handling.
-If you want to handle them in the same script, you get back a nice `OrderedDict` with all the answers!
+If you want to handle them in the same script, just reference `q.answers`, which is a nice `OrderedDict`.

 Also, did you notice the `fmt='array'` argument?
-This prints the answers as a JSON array instead of a JSON object.
+This formats the answers as a JSON array instead of a JSON object.
 This guarantees parsing the answers doesn't screw up their order, although it might make parsing more cumbersome.

 #### Plain Text
 If you want plan on piping the results of a questionnaire to a shell script, you might want plain text instead of JSON.
-Just pass `fmt='plain'` when you print the answers to your `Questionnaire`.
-The answers will be printed to stdout as plain text, one answer per line.
+Just pass `fmt='plain'` when you format the answers to your `Questionnaire`.
+The answers will be returned as plain text, one answer per line.

 ![](https://raw.githubusercontent.com/kylebebak/questionnaire/master/examples/activities_client.gif)

 - - -

 Here's another example.
 This one handles raw input.
 First, add a question using the `raw` prompter.

 ~~~py
 from questionnaire import Questionnaire q = Questionnaire()